Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Understanding changes of electron density from the perspective of perturbation theory

 Treating this term as a perturbation, the first-order correction to the wavefunction is

 where $E_n$ is the eigenvalue of $\psi_n$.
 Substituting Eq.~\eqref{eq:delta-psi} into Eq.~\eqref{eq:delta-rho} with the help of Eq.~\eqref{eq:fluctuation} yields

-The derivation shows that changes of electron charge density in the real space is primarily governed by the matrix elements along the $\alpha$ direction, which coincides with the polarization direction of the cavity mode.
+The derivation shows that changes in the electron charge density in real space are primarily governed by the matrix elements along the $\alpha$ direction, which coincides with the polarization direction of the cavity mode.